fleek-network/fleek-network-docs/docs/node/install.md

 ```

 :::tip
-Take note of the Docker image name `lightning`, as that's the name we'll use and pass to the `Docker run` to be succesfull.
+Take note of the Docker image name `lightning`, as that's the name we'll use and pass to the `Docker run` to be successful.
 You can name it differently if that's your preference.
 :::

 Once the image is built, you can launch the Docker Container with a `--name` such as `lightning-node` from the `lightning` image we just created by running: